MicrosoftDocs/cpp-docs.it-it/docs/dotnet/functional-stl-clr.md

 ## <a name="bind2nd-stlclr"></a><a name="bind2nd"></a>bind2nd (STL/CLR)

-Genera un `binder2nd` per un argomento e un functor.
+Genera un oggetto `binder2nd` per un argomento e un functor.

 ### <a name="syntax"></a>Sintassi